Elizabeth Mure, Robert II and a Question of Legitimacy

 The coat of arms of William Marshal, Earl of Pembroke

 There are several other possibilities for a Warenne connection to the knight in the churchyard.
 The emblem of the lion rampant was not an uncommon feature among medieval heraldry in England and Scotland.
 The royal arms of Scotland, for example, are of a red lion rampant on a yellow field.
 Edward Balliol, King of Scotland at various points in the 1330s, was a grandson of John de Warenne, sixth Earl of Warenne and Surrey, through his mother, Isabella de Warenne.
 Edward did not officially relinquish his claim to the Scottish throne until 1356 and died near Doncaster in around 1367.
 The mysterious knight may have been one of his household retainers.
 Another daughter of the sixth earl, Eleanor, married Henry Percy, the son of a cadet branch of the earls of Northumberland.
-The Percy family arms are a yellow lion rampant on a blue field.
+The Percy family arms are a blue lion rampant on a yellow field.
 Other families associated with the Warennes also used the lion rampant on their shields, not least being the d’Aubigny earls of Arundel, whose arms were a yellow lion rampant on a red field; Isabel, daughter of William, the fifth Earl of Warenne and Surrey, married Hugh d’Aubigny, the fifth Earl of Arundel.

 One final possibility is that the knight was a natural son of the last earl.
 John de Warenne, seventh Earl of Warenne and Surrey, had no legitimate children with his wife Joan of Bar, a granddaughter of Edward I but fathered a number of illegitimate children by his mistress, Maud Nerford.
 Maud was from a knightly family in Norfolk; their coat of arms was a lion rampant.
-It is known that at least one of their sons, —–, used the Nerford arms as his own.
+It is known that at least one of their sons used the Nerford arms as his own.
 Further, the arms of John’s last mistress, Isabella Holland, who he called ‘ma compaigne’ in his will, was a white lion rampant of a blue field, surrounded by white fleur de lys.1

 As to the stone, mentioned earlier, with the carving of a sword blade upon it, it was suggested that this stone was previously a grave marker for the mysterious knight and was found lying in the church grounds sometime in the early 1800s.
 There was extensive building going on in Conisbrough between 1800 and 1810 and it is assumed that stone was used to rebuild the boundary wall of the churchyard.
 The fact that the two were found in the vicinity of each other is no suggestion of a link.
 As archaeologist James Wright explained to me, such stones were often used to decorate churches, castles and important buildings, then repurposed elsewhere once those buildings fell into disuse.
 The stone could have come from anywhere, and not necessarily a grave marker at all.
 The stone in question can still be seen at St Peter’s church, to the side of the church porch.